unoplatform/uno/doc/articles/get-started-dotnet-new.md

 This template can be used to create a blank multi-platform application for iOS, Android, WebAssembly, macOS, Mac Catalyst, Linux, and Win32 Desktop which uses the new WinUI 3 APIs.

-This template uses a single project head for iOS, Android, macOS, and Mac Catalyst and requires Visual Studio 2022.
+This template uses a single project head for iOS, Android, macOS, and Mac Catalyst.
+It requires Visual Studio 2022.

 [**Find detailed instructions here.**](get-started-winui3.md)